pajacobs17/LowLevelGame/README.txt

+Some documentation in FinitieStateMachine.jpg, some in here, some in comments throughout code

 Game Loop with a specified frame rate
 	- this is handled in the keepGoing loop in main utilizing the time.sleep() function